 “A superb achievement… A virtuoso performance – but also a great book to keep you company on long summer evenings.”
+The Irish Times

 “A masterpiece.”
 The Sunday Tribune

 “Truly astonishing.”
 The Sunday Times

 “Bursting with strong, well sculpted characters.
 This book cements O’Connor’s reputation as a novelist of the highest order.”
 Glasgow Herald

 “A major work of modern fiction by an astoundingly accomplished novelist.”
 The Guardian